na0da2021/Three_To_Eight_Decoder/README.md

 ## Contributing
 Feel free to fork this project and contribute by submitting a pull request with your improvements.

-## Acknowledgments
-- A shoutout to all the digital design enthusiasts and the open-source community.

 ## About The Author
 Author: Nada Omar